So here's your watch, here's your watch and your gold again.

 Female example: the song "Sovay", in which a woman tests her lover by dressing as a highwayman and attempting to rob him of the ring she gave him.

-Older Than Feudalism: In the Biblical Book of Numbers, there is a test for a woman suspected of infidelity, to prevent her jealous husband from going on a Roaring Rampage of Revenge without proof and/or from having her executed when it wasn't adultery but a big misunderstanding.
+Older Than Feudalism: In the Biblical Book of Numbers 5:11-31, there is a test for a woman suspected of infidelity, to prevent her jealous husband from going on a Roaring Rampage of Revenge without proof and/or from having her executed when it wasn't adultery but a big misunderstanding.
 The woman was taken to the Temple, and her head covering was removed while some grain was offered at the altar.
 Meanwhile, the priest wrote a curse on a piece of paper, and sprinkled dust from the floor into a container of water.
-If the woman was faithful, then the cursed water would have no effect on her whatsoever.
-If, however, she was cheating, the general interpretation is that the test would kill an adulterous woman — and, interestingly, her lover too, even though only the woman drinks it.
-(It's also worth noting that a woman could not be forced to take this test — before it's administered either she or her husband had the right to dissolve the marriage, rendering the procedure moot.)
+If the woman was faithful, not only would the cursed water would have no effect on her, but her husband would be obligated to impregnate her.
+If, however, she was cheating, she would become infertile/barren; it should be noted that among Israelite women barreness was extremely shameful even without the stigma of adultery attached to it.

 In the Ramayana, Sita has been kidnapped and held hostage by Ravana, though she refused his sexual advances.
 Rama has her walk over fire to purify her...and rather than burning her, the fire does not so much as singe her, proving that she was, in fact, faithful to him.
 (Some versions have the flames turning into flowers as she walks over them.)